 And at the same time, there’s also the fact that online video is absolutely exploding.
 Tech giant Cisco has predicted that video will account for 82% of all consumer internet traffic by 2021.
 Also, YouTube is the second largest search engine on the internet – not bad when you consider that its search function is limited to content within its own site!
 The influence of video on the online landscape is massive, and businesses should take note.

 Video testimonials are a great way to harness both of these positive trends in one fell swoop, and as we’ll discuss, getting your endorsements on camera provides a number of added benefits to amplifying your reputation over written testimonials.

 Back to Basics

 Testimonials of any kind provide valuable social proof – evidence that someone has dealt with your company and felt a positive result.
-And in the case of third party review sites like Yell.com, prospects can view unbiased reviews that aren’t amended or curated by the companies in question.
+And in the case of third party review sites like Yell.com, prospects can check out unbiased reviews that aren’t amended or curated by the companies in question.

 Why Use Video Testimonials?

 It’s clear that collecting testimonials provides crucial social proof, and that video is a powerful and ever-growing platform for businesses to market themselves.